johanchouquet/seed/frontend/README.md

 Frontend Structure
 ==================

-The Django backend serves a single file to the browser `index.html`, which acts as a single entry point for the app by loading `app/run.coffee`
+The Django backend serves a single file to the browser (index.html)[index.html], which acts as a single entry point for the app by loading (app/run.coffee)[app/run.coffee]

-The `run.coffee` file sets up the environment for `curl` and run the wire.js spec `app/spec`
+(app/run.coffee)[app/run.coffee] file sets up the environment for `curl` and run the wire.js spec (app/spec.coffee)[app/spec.coffee]

 run.coffee and curl
 -------------------